 ARTHUR, S. M., AND P. A. DEL VECCHIO.
-2009.
+2007.
 Effects of oil field development on calf production and survival in the Central Arctic herd.
 Alaska Department of Fish and Game.
-Federal Aid in Wildlife Restoration.
-Final Research Technical Report.
-Grants W-27-5 and W-33-1 through W-33-4.
+Interim Research Technical Report.
 Project 3.46.
 Juneau, Alaska, USA.

-The Alaska Department of Fish and Game (ADF&G) administers all programs and activities free from discrimination based on race, color, national origin, age, sex, religion, marital status, pregnancy, parenthood, or disability.
+The Alaska Department of Fish and Game administers all programs and activities free from discrimination based on race, color, national origin, age, sex, religion, marital status, pregnancy, parenthood, or disability.
 The department administers all programs and activities in compliance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, and Title IX of the Education Amendments of 1972.

-If you believe you have been discriminated against in any program, activity, or facility please write:

-• ADF&G ADA Coordinator, PO Box 115526, Juneau, AK 99811-5526.

-- US Fish and Wildlife Service, 4040 N Fairfax Drive, Suite 300 Webb, Arlington, VA 22203, or; - Office of Equal Opportunity, US Department of the Interior, Washington DC 20240
+If you believe you have been discriminated against in any program, activity, or facility, or if you desire further information please write to ADF&G, P.O.
+Box 115526, Juneau, AK 99811-5526; U.S. Fish and Wildlife Service, 4040 N. Fairfax Drive, Suite 300 Webb, Arlington, VA 22203 or O.E.O., U.S. Department of the Interior, Washington DC 20240.

-For information on alternative formats and questions on this publication, please contact the following:
+For information on alternative formats for this and other department publications, please contact the department ADA Coordinator at (voice) 907-465-4120, (TDD) 907-465-3646, or (FAX) 907-465-2440.

-Publications Specialist, ADF&G-Division of Wildlife Conservation, PO Box 115526, Juneau, AK 99811-5526, or call 907-465-4176.

-The department's ADA Coordinator can be reached via phone at the following numbers: (VOICE) 907-465-6077, (Statewide Telecommunication Device for the Deaf) 1-800-478-3648, (Juneau TDD) 907-465-3646, or (FAX) 907-465-6078.

-RESEARCH FINAL TECHNICAL REPORT
+INTERIM RESEARCH TECHNICAL REPORT